Privacy Act Systems - DOL/OCFO-2

 SYSTEM MANAGER(S) AND ADDRESS:

-Director, Office of Accounting and Payment Services, Office of the Chief Financial Officer, Department of Labor, 200 Constitution Avenue, NW, Washington, DC 20210.
+Associate Deputy CFO of Financial Systems, Office of the Chief Financial Officer, Department of Labor, 200 Constitution Avenue, NW, Washington, DC 20210.

-Inquiries should be mailed or presented to the system manager noted at the address listed above.
+Inquiries should be mailed or presented to the System Manager at the address listed above.